msm-code/GhidraCtrlP/README.md

 ### Installation

-I guess put it in `~/ghidra_scripts` or your prefered script location.
+**Mandatory:** Put `ctrlp.py` in `~/ghidra_scripts` or your prefered script location.
 Then go to `Window -> Script manager`, reload, and the script should be visible.

+**Recommended:** Also put `CtrlPQuicklaunchScript.java` in the same directory, and assign a keyboard shortcut to it instead (this prefetches `ctrlp.py` on first run, and makes future executions faster).

-I strongly recommend adding a keyboard shortcut to this script (doable from script manager).
+I strongly recommend adding a keyboard shortcut to this script (in `Window -> Script manager`).
-I'm not a cop, it's OK if you assign something else than `Ctrl+P`.
-If you do assign `Ctrl+P` remember to unasign `Print` in the `Tool Options -> Keybindings`, otherwise Ghidra will ask you an annoying question every time.
+Despite the name, you can assign any hotkey you like (I use `Ctrl+P`).
+If you use `Ctrl+P`, remember to unasign `Print` from the `Tool Options -> Keybindings`, otherwise Ghidra will ask you an annoying question every time.

 ### Basic features

-When you press Ctrl+P, a modal window appears and you may enter a search term/command.
+When you trigger this script (remember to add a keybinding), a modal window appears and you may enter a search term/command.

 Searchable entries are defined for: